wmertens/compiled-i18n/Readme.md

 ### `defaultLocale: readonly string`

 Default locale, defaults to the first specified locale.
+Can be set with `setDefaultLocale`, useful during dev mode on the client side if you can't change the HTML's `lang` attribute.

+### `currentLocale: readonly string`

+Current locale.
+Is automatically set by the locate getter that runs on every translation.
+In dev mode on the client side it is automatically set to the `lang` attribute of the HTML tag if it's valid.

 ### `locales: readonly string[]`